jack-bradshaw/Shamir/README.md

 The standard API and the reactive API produce the same results given the same inputs, therefore the APIs can be used interchangably without migration/conversion.

 ## GUI app
 The GUI app provides a simple way to use Shamir's Secret Sharing.

+![screenshot](https://i.imgur.com/qt8NAGU.png)

+### Usage
 The GUI app is still in development and has not yet been released as a binary, so you'll need to build it from the source.

-![screenshot](https://i.imgur.com/qt8NAGU.png)

-### Launching the GUI
 Start by cloning the repository locally, then run the following command in the root directory of the project.

 On Unix based systems: